-Shingles is a skin rash, caused by the same virus that is responsible for chickenpox.
+Shingles is a skin rash, caused by the varicella zoster virus.
+It is same virus that is responsible for chickenpox.
 It causes painful blistering around or across the body.
 Shingles occurs because of a reactivation of the chickenpox virus after an attack of chickenpox.
-An attack of shingles during pregnancy will not harm the unborn baby, but an attack of chickenpox during pregnancy is serious and requires immediate medical attention.
+An attack of shingles during pregnancy is unlikely to harm the unborn baby, but an attack of chickenpox during pregnancy is serious and requires immediate medical attention.

 Symptoms of shingles